 Peas started to be included in dog food as the “answer ingredient” for people who were demanding grain free dog meals.
 Many products nowadays have big concentrations of pea proteins, which also contain lectins.

 Lectins are sticky molecules that bind to sugars.
 But they might also stick to the lining of the small intestines, to joints, the thyroid or the pancreas.
 The immune system will detect them and will send antibodies to attack these molecules along with the tissue they are attached to.

 This inflammatory process may lead to various diseases, including diabetes, cardiovascular disease, arthritis or thyroid issues.
 When attaching to the intestinal villi, they can also decrease the ability of the body to absorb nutrients and harm the gut microflora.
 These are beneficial bacteria that live inside the gut.
 If they are affected, the dog may suffer of the leaky gut syndrome.

 I know, pretty bad, huh?
 Whether you decide to include peas in your dog’s diet is certainly a personal decision and one that should be discussed with your vet or animal nutritionist.

 A product that I recently researched and one that appears to be nutritional and does contain peas as one of the ingredients can be found HERE.
-One such recipe that contains the green pea is one that you can find by clicking HERE.
-This is a product that I have researched in a previous post.
+As mentioned earlier, should you have any questions, always consult your veterinarian to avoid any doubt.

 Feeding your dog some occasional fresh or frozen peas can bring extra vitamins, minerals and antioxidants.
 But dogs were not made to consume peas every single day, so be careful with peas in dog food.
 Those lectins, consumed in access, can be dangerous.